Sourdough Brandon Logo

 Spelt is an “ancient grain” that’s a species of wheat.
 Spelt and other ancient grains have recently grown in popularity due to their supposed nutritious and health benefits.

 Like other wheat varieties, spelt flour contains gluten, so it’s not a substitute for those with gluten allergies or sensitivities.
-It does have less gluten than typical wheat, though.
+Like rye flour, it does have less gluten than typical wheat, though.

 Spelt has a nutty flavor that’s sweet yet mild.
 However, it can taste acidic in large amounts, so this recipe is not 100% spelt.